virtualsecureplatform/FFHEE/README.md

-# cuFHEpp
+# FFHE(Fastest Fully Homomorphic Encryption in the East.
-Full scratched and extended ver. of cuFHE.
+CUDA ver. of TFHEpp.